 It's officially been one week since Camp NaNoWriMo started, and I am both exhausted and super motivated!
 I've written so many words, and I am super deep into my novel now.
 There's no turning back!

 I think one of the biggest things I struggle with as a writer is first writing for myself before anyone else!
 When you want to make a career out of writing, sometimes even writing the first draft will become consumed with thoughts like, will this be good enough?
-While every piece of writing advice is subjective, and no two writers are the same, perhaps if you’re floating along in the same boat as I am, you’ll find some comfort in my words ahead!
+While every piece of writing advice is … Continue reading Write For Yourself First!